 Your 2 year old, 18 month old, or even 14 month old will be okay to learn how to sleep without the na-nas, and you will end up being a better mommy for it.

 (By the way, if you’re wanting to wean from breastfeeding entirely, check out gentle weaning tips for toddlers instead.)

 That’s why I’m here to help you learn when to wean off of night feedings, how to gently night wean, and how to know if the process isn’t working.

-When to night wean
+When to night wean from breastfeeding

 One of the most important things to remember is that, at least in Western countries, we have a really skewed perception of how baby and toddler sleep “should” be.